ma-gilles/rplu/README.md

 # RPLU

-This repository contains code to reproduce the result of "Low-Rank Approximation by Randomly Pivoted LU".
+This repository contains code to reproduce the results of [Low-Rank Approximation by Randomly Pivoted LU](https://arxiv.org/abs/2601.22344) by Marc Aurèle Gilles and Heather Wilber.

 ## 0) Installation